 Bud Light offers free beer to any alien that makes it out of Area 51

-AMPA, Fla.
-(WFLA) – Bud Light is capitalizing off of some peoples plans to storm Area 51 by releasing a special-edition beer for aliens.
+TAMPA, Fla.
+(WFLA) – Bud Light is capitalizing off of some people’s plans to storm Area 51 by releasing a special-edition beer for aliens.

+They followed up with a tweet that reads, “Screw it.
+Free Bud Light to any alien that makes it out.”

-The tweet included a picture of a black and neon green special-edition can of beer featuring an alien-shaped head and a message that reads “We come in peace.”
+The tweet included a picture of a black and neon green special-edition can of beer featuring an alien-shaped head.

 “We know of no space beer by any other life form which is brewed and aged to be more refreshing,” a greeting across the top of the can says.